Mountain Hawk-Eagle

 - Prominent upright black crest on the crown

-- Fully feathered legs (tarsus) reaching down to the toes
+- Fully feathered legs (tarsus) down to the base of the toes

 When You’ll See Them